-Combustion Engine: The combustion engine is responsible for driving the generator.
+Combustion engine: The combustion engine is responsible for driving the generator.
 The fuel mixture is ignited by a spark plug or another ignition source, causing the engine to start running.

 Ole Diepstraten